 The solution that has been brought forth is a new tool called Magisk: it can give you root access, and then, just by pressing a button, take the root access away—opening up the doors for you to do things like start using Android Pay.
 Once you’ve finished using your application that was blocked by Google’s SafetyNet, then you just open up Magisk, press the button and get root access enabled again.
 It’s a great solution to the problem: rooted users get to keep using a device with root access and just press one button from time to time to take it off, and Android gets to keep its operating system very secure by never allowing people access to the few root apps that SafetyNet clocks so long as the device has root access.

-How to Install Magisk Root Tool on Android 5.1.1 Lollipop
+Download Magisk to Root Android 5.1.1 Lollipop